Projects

 While playing around with Elm, I realized that Elm didn’t have a nice way to proxy some requests to the Elm development server while other requests were routed to the backend server of choice.
 In Webpack-land, this problem is solved by the webpack dev server supporting a proxy option, or it could be solved separately by setting appropriate CORS headers, but I didn’t want to introduce Webpack or risk development-only CORS headers accidentally being sent in production.
 I also didn’t want to run nginx or another such full blown proxy just for my messing around.

-So, I did significantly more work to generalize Webpack dev server’s proxy into a solution that’s reusable by any front-end and back-end stack.
-I wrote Rocksy in Rust using Hyper and Rust’s then-nascent future
+So, I did significantly more work to generalize Webpack dev server's proxy into a solution that's reusable by any front-end and back-end stack.
+I wrote Rocksy in Rust using Hyper and Rust's then-nascent futures support, and it works well enough now that I haven't had to touch it since.

 Decider, a decision-making web app (Typescript/React)